 So I pivoted to another iOS app.
 This one leveraged the Lob printing API to produce post cards with artwork on it.
 The hypothesis was that people would want to send a postcard with artwork from the location they traveled to.

 At the weekly meeting, the group lead Aaron Glazer, CEO of Taplytics, had a guest from his former YC Group.
-The guest was Todd Goldberg who had previously sold a ticketing startup to Ticket Master.
 We were discussing what was holding us back, and my contribution usually went like this:

 I am thinking about trying to sell this concept to real estate agents to thank clients they’ve worked with.
 But I don’t think they’d want it.